charbel111/javascript-basics/Base1/readme.md

 ## Step 7 : Multiple operations

 1. In an external file:
-2. Ask the user for his show size and his birth year
+2. Ask the user for his shoe size and his birth year
 3. Create a function that:
   1. Multiplies the shoe size by 2
   2. Adds 5